ACADEMIC SERVICES CENTER

-Individual tutoring in writing and in other subjects can be arranged for any student by contacting the Academic Services Center, located on the lower level of North Hoffman, or by calling Director of Academic Services, David Shein, at 758-7811.
+Individual tutoring in writing and in other subjects can be arranged for any student by contacting the Academic Services Center, located in the Old Bookstore, or by calling Director of Academic Services, David Shein, at 758-7811.
 The Center is open Monday-Friday, 9-5, though tutoring sessions may be scheduled for others days and times as well.
 There is some drop-in service available when the Center is open, but it is recommended that students seeking assistance make appointments in advance.

 services for disabled students

 In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Bard College is committed to providing otherwise qualified disabled* individuals with equal access to the College's academic courses, programs, and activities.
 In support of this mission, the Academic Services Center provides services and reasonable accommodations to self-identified students who present the appropriate documentation.**

 Further information can be obtained by contacting the Director of Academic Services or the Dean of Studies.